yuyi13/yuyi13/README.md

 ### 🏹 Targets in 2023

 - To satisfy the PhD graduation requirements, including:
-  - 📖 To submit a manuscript (MS) of LST data fusion to Remote Sensing of Environment (in final review)
+  - 📖 Manuscript (MS) of LST data fusion to Remote Sensing of Environment (submitted)
   - 📖 MS on Himawari-8 LST calibration (in writing)
   - 📖 MS on soil moisture model averaging (in writing and rescope)
   - 📖 MS on fire-induced changes on energy balance (to be submitted to a special issue of Frontiers in Remote Sensing)